datacarpentry/sql-ecology-lesson/_episodes/00-sql-introduction.md

 of the data workflow, using the computer to read in our data, and then use it for analysis and visualization.

+## What is SQL?

+SQL stands for Structured Query Language.
+SQL allows us to interact with relational databases through queries.
+These queries can allow you to perform a number of actions such as: insert, update and delete information in a database.

 ## Dataset Description

 The data we will be using is a time-series for a small mammal community in